 Revenue and Valuation

 Companies running on recurring revenue models typically see high valuation multipliers, with investors valuing the companies anywhere between 2-8x its annual revenue.
 Software provider Adobe famously switched to a recurring revenue model in 2012, and 2016 years later, their stock priced tripled.
+Often, business owners will look to sell their companies once they have received an impressive valuation as they want to be able to enjoy the successes that they have accomplished.

 Customer interactions evolve under recurring revenue models.
 Employees can create more personal relationships with customers, as they don’t have to constantly attempt to sell the customer.
 Continuously providing value over the span of the membership retains customers and deepens loyalty.
 Studies have shown the lifetime value of a customer is nearly doubled under recurring revenue models.